 NOTE: This article refers to capability only available on Windows PCs

-For any application that cannot be embedded within a running Intuiface experience, it is possible to render that experience's background transparent, enabling your audience to interact with Intuiface and your third-party application at the same time.
-For example, with this approach you could combine Intuiface with Google Earth or a business application reliant on Web browser plug-ins unsupported by Intuiface, like Unity .
+For any application that cannot be embedded within a running Intuiface experience, it is possible to render that experience's background transparent, enabling your audience to interact with Intuiface and your third-party application simultaneously.
+For example, with this approach, you could combine Intuiface with Google Earth or a business application reliant on Web browser plug-ins unsupported by Intuiface, like Unity.

 For an overview of how to create a transparent background, see this article.

 The process detailed below is captured in the video that follows.

 - In Project settings, choose "Transparent and permits interactivity" as your experience's Background behavior.

 - For each scene in which you want to enable access to a third-party application, set its Background property to "Transparent".